DFKI/Awesome-DFKI/README.md

 ## Internal GitLabs

-To log into these GitLabs, one needs a LDAP/AD login with the DFKI.
+To log into these GitLabs, one needs a LDAP/AD login with the DFKI:

 -   [git.opendfki.de](https://git.opendfki.de/)
     -   [Full list of public projects](https://git.opendfki.de/explore/projects/starred?visibility_level=20)